 Support service - Your indoor mapping solution service provider should provide support services for your company.
 System failures and technological bugs can affect your visitors’ experience, especially if your indoor mapping solution is for a shopping mall.
 Therefore, make sure your service provider provides sufficient support.
 Mappedin, for example, provides 24/7 support to ensure their customer’s success and give them peace of mind knowing that they will always be available for help.

 The features within different indoor navigation programs will vary depending on the platform.
-Each service providers’ process of creating indoor navigation maps will be slightly different as well.
-However, one thing is common for all providers - your 2D map (floor plan) is the basis for your 3D map.
+Each service providers’ technology and process of creating indoor navigation maps will be slightly different as well.
+However, one thing is common for all providers - your 2D map which comes in the form of a blueprint, floor plan, or floor layout, is the foundation for your 3D map.

-From floor plans to key points of interest, our design format allows us to maintain the accuracy of our clients’ location data.
-The digital maps are geo-referenced to real-world measures so that they appear “in place” and aligned with real world coordinates.
+From floor plans to key points of interest, our technology and design format allows us to maintain the accuracy of our clients’ location data.
+The digital maps are geo-referenced to real-world measures so that they appear “in place” and aligned with your floor plan and real world coordinates.
 Our professional mapping team will apply location and styling data, as well as our client’s branding into the map design to ensure it’s consistent with their own platforms.

 Keeping your indoor navigation maps accurate is another important factor too.
 Mappedin’s collaborative Editor tools ensure that the mapping experience remains accurate and consistent whenever clients need to update their maps.
-Precise location data and accurate maps provide clarity, consistency, and saves time in the future when you’re adding new details and location details.
+Precise location data and accurate maps provide clarity, consistency, and saves time in the future when you’re adding new details and location details to your floorplan.